fasteddy516/CircuitPython_JoystickXL/docs/examples.rst

 MCP23017 is ideal, as Adafruit has a CircuitPython driver for it that lets us treat the inputs *almost* exactly like on-board pins.

+Check out Adafruit's `MCP23017 CircuitPython Guide <https://learn.adafruit.com/using-mcp23008-mcp23017-with-circuitpython>`_ for more information on how to use this peripheral device.

 .. literalinclude:: ../examples/4_gpio_expander/code.py